 From left to right: Cyrille Duval, Marie-Cécile de Fougières, Francisco Pérez Mackenna, Kathleen Wantz-O’Rourke, Philippe Joubert, Véronique Guillot-Pelpel, Georges Chodron de Courcel, Arnaud Poupart-Lafarge, Fanny Letier, Hubert Porte, Andrónico Luksic Craig, Colette Lewiner, Marc Grynberg

-Angéline Afanoukoé is Nexans External Affairs Senior Manager since January 2017.
-In her role, she is in charge of improving the Group’s visibility and enhancing the brand image among Nexans stakeholders by managing the Group’s media relations as well as external and institutional communications activity on global scale.
-Prior to that, Angéline was in charge of communications with Individual and Employees shareholders within the investor relations department since 2001 before taking over the Group’s press relations activities in 2012.
+Angéline Afanoukoé has been Nexans External Affairs Senior Manager since January 2017.
+In this role, she is in charge of improving the Group’s visibility and enhancing the brand image among Nexans stakeholders by managing the Group’s media relations as well as external and institutional communications on global scale.
+From 2001, Angéline was in charge of communications with Individual and employees shareholders within the investor relations department, before taking over the Group’s press relations activities in 2012.
 Angéline first joined the financial department of the Metallurgy division of Alcatel Cables and Components in 1998.
-She started her career in sales and events sector in mid-sized companies in 1991.
-Angéline holds a Masters in International Business (Master 1) of University Paris V René Descartes as well as the European Certificate of Financial Analyst (CEFA) of Société Française des Analystes Financiers (SFAF).
+She started her career in 1991, working in small and medium-sized companies in the sales and events sector.
+Angéline holds a Master’s in International Business (Master 1) of University Paris V René Descartes as well as the European Certificate of Financial Analyst (CEFA) of Société Française des Analystes Financiers (SFAF).
 She is also certified as Company Director by Sciences-Po and the French Institute of Directors (IFA).

-Fanny Letier is an Executive Director, Small and mid-cap investments, within Bpifrance since March 2015.
+Fanny Letier has been Executive Director, Small and mid-cap investments, within Bpifrance since March 2015.
 She also manages Bpifrance's advisory services and coordinates its accelerator programs for SMEs and mid-market companies.
-Fanny Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
-She was a financial advisor at the office of the French permanent delegation to the European Union in Brussels between 2008 and 2010.
-She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future
+F. Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
+She was a financial advisor at the Permanent Representation of France to the European Union in Brussels between 2008 and 2010.
+She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future.

 Francisco Pérez Mackenna is Chief Executive Officer of the Chilean company Quiñenco S.A.(2).
 Before joining Quiñenco, between 1991 and 1998, he was Chief Executive Officer of CCU(2).
-He is also a director of some Quiñenco group companies including Banco de Chile(2), Tech Pack(2), Invexans(2) (shareholder of Nexans), CCU(2) (Compañia Cervecerías Unidas S.A.), CSAV(2) (Compañia Sudamericana de Vapores S.A.) and SM SAAM(2) (Sociedad Matriz SAAM S.A.), and ENEX(2) (Empresa Nacional de Energía Enex S.A.).
+He is also a director of some Quiñenco group companies including Banco de Chile(2), Tech Pack(2), Invexans(2), CCU(2) (Compañia Cervecerías Unidas S.A.), CSAV(2) (Compañia Sudamericana de Vapores S.A.), SM SAAM(2) (Sociedad Matriz SAAM S.A.) and ENEX(2) (Empresa Nacional de Energía Enex S.A.).
 He is also on the advisory boards of the Booth School of Business at the University of Chicago (United States).
 He teaches at the Catholic University of Chile.

-Anne Lebel is Chief Human Resources Officer of Natixis since July 1st, 2016.
+Anne Lebel has been Chief Human Resources Officer of Natixis since July 1st, 2016.
 She began her career in 1987 at Bossard Consultants as an organization and change management consultant.
-In 1997, Anne joined Schering Plough France as Human Resources and Training Manager for France before moving to head up HR Organization and Development in Europe.
+In 1997, Anne Lebel joined Schering Plough France as Human Resources and Training Manager for France before moving to head up HR Organization and Development in Europe.
 In 2004, she joined Serono France as Head of Human Resources France.
 In 2008, Anne moved to Allianz Global Corporate & Specialty where she was appointed Head of Human Resources for France, Italy and Spain, and later for Europe and Asia, before becoming Global Head of Human Resources between 2012 and 2016.
-Anne Lebel is graduated from the Institute of Political Studies in Strasbourg and holds a postgraduate diploma in Business Management and Administration (DESS CAAE) from the Institut d'Administration des Entreprises graduate school of management in Paris.
+Anne Lebel is a graduate of the Institute of Political Studies in Strasbourg and holds a postgraduate diploma in Business Management and Administration (DESS CAAE) from the Institut d'Administration des Entreprises graduate school of management in Paris.